sophiagracelydia/SSB/README.md

 **Me**: Good Morning Sir! \
 **Officer**: Hello Sophia, Good Morning.
 Please sit down. \
-**Me**: Thank you Sir. \
+**Me**: Thank you Sir.

 **Officer**: So, Sophia you are runner up in group discussion in your school and here also you have managed to get the first mark in the GD.
 How come it is possible? \
 **Me**: Thank you sir.
 First, group discussion is a platform to share everyone’s thought and to hear them out.
-I left space for others to talk, and I asked them to let me speak. \
+I left space for others to talk, and I asked them to let me speak.

 **Officer**: Okay, hmm...well that’s not how the GD works (with a smile).
 So, tell me the Individual tasks and the tasks which you liked a lot. \
 **Me**: Sir, Individual task was quite challenging for me, and I think I did well.
-I really enjoyed the snake race where we need to compete with others and won. \
+I really enjoyed the snake race where we need to compete with others and won.

-**Officer**: Okay. \
+**Officer**: Okay.
+So, do you have many friends or limited? \
+**Me**: Sir, I do speak with everyone and friendly.
+But I keep very limited friends in my close friends list.

+**Officer**: Did you make friends here? \
+**Me**: Yes Sir.
+I made many friends from different states.

+**Officer**: Can anyone be in your inner circle? \
+**Me**: Yes, Sir.
+My roommate number 7 can fit in my inner circle.

+**Officer**: Did you attend any other competitive exams before? \
+**Me**: Yes Sir.
+I attended AFCAT twice and CDS once but couldn’t be able to clear it.
+Since I needed more practice.

+**Officer**: Okay.
+Tell me when you’re in a team will you get help, or you will help others?\
+**Me**: Sir, both will happen.
+I will help others and will get help when needed.

+**Officer**: How was your stay in the campus?
+Do you want to change anything?\
+**Me**: Sir, I really enjoyed staying here.
+I think everything here is already very good.

+**Officer**: Thank you.
+You can leave now.\
+**Me**: thank you sir.